Nora Dannehy

-Nora Riordan Dannehy (born March 13, 1961) is an American attorney.
-She was appointed Acting United States Attorney for the District of Connecticut on April 4, 2008.
-She is the first woman to hold the office, which was established in 1789.
+Nora Riordan Dannehy (born March 13, 1961) is an American attorney serving as an associate justice of the Connecticut Supreme Court since September 2023.
+She was previously appointed acting United States attorney for the District of Connecticut on April 4, 2008.
+She was the first woman to hold the office, which was established in 1789.

-Legal career
+Education

-Dannehy received her B.A. from Wellesley College in 1983 and her J.D. degree from Harvard Law School in 1986.
+Born in Willimantic, Connecticut, Dannehy attended Windham High School.
+She received a Bachelor of Arts from Wellesley College in 1983 and a Juris Doctor from Harvard Law School in 1986.

+Career

 She joined the United States Department of Justice in 1991.
-Prior to her appointment, she had served as Professional Officer for the District of Connecticut.
+Prior to her appointment, she had served as professional officer for the District of Connecticut.

-Dannehy prosecuted political corruption in Connecticut and won convictions of former Connecticut Gov. John G. Rowland and former state Treasurer Paul Silvester.
+Dannehy prosecuted political corruption in Connecticut and won convictions of former Connecticut Governor John G. Rowland and former state treasurer Paul J. Silvester.